jek4wik/jek4wik/_wiki/Main.md

 ## Redirect page

-A redirect page should be place in a _wiki_ collection.
+A redirect page should be place in the _special_ collection.
 It should have a frontmatter with a **layout** and a **redirect**, and no content

 ```yaml